taboca/doc-js-basic-app-react-native-apk-download/README.md

-# This is part of the "Struggling with JavaScript" aka doc-js book
+# This is part of a work in progress entitled - The doc-js, a learning journey using JavaScript

 * https://leanpub.com/doc-js
 * If you want to contribute to the book or join me as a coauthor pool, please get in contact mgalli at mgalli dot com subject "doc-js book"